 - FARREP is available to all African women who have experienced female genital cutting and require support, information or advocacy whilst they are receiving care at the Women’s

-- Women from non-African countries affected by female genital cutting, such as Indonesia and Egypt, may also be referred to FARREP for support, advocacy and information
+- Women from non-African countries affected by female genital cutting, such as Indonesia, may also be referred to FARREP for support, advocacy and information

 FARREP is available to patients of the Women’s Hospital and operates between the hours of 9am and 5pm Monday – Friday.